FnayouSeif/lazystuff/README.md

 # lazystuff
 A repository where I share some useful things I have done before out of curiosity, boredom or mainly, laziness.
+Contributions and helpful notes/recommendations are very welcomed <3